cirosantilli/linux-cheat/system-call/README.md

 errno is an ANSI C and POSIX library level concept that does not exist on the system call level,

-Itattempts to expose a simpler interface to user programs, always returning `-1` on errors and using `errno` to identify the error.
+It attempts to expose a simpler interface to user programs, always returning `-1` on errors and using `errno` to identify the error.

-System calls return only a single register value, and it is up to the syscall wrappers to tranform that value into a proper return value and set `errno`.
+System calls return only a single register value, and it is up to the syscall wrappers to transform that value into a proper return value and set `errno`.

-Beaware that the `syscall` macro, while very low level syscall wrapper, still does return value and errno setting manipulations just in a similar way to the POSIX error handling.
+Beware that the `syscall` macro, while very low level syscall wrapper, still does return value and errno setting manipulations just in a similar way to the POSIX error handling.

-#get info on linux system calls
+#Get info on Linux system calls

 This describes methods on how to get information on system calls without reading through the actual source code.

 Note however that all of those methods have certain limits, and there might be no actual alternative to getting your hands dirty and reading the source.

 Details on how to search the kernel source code for information on system calls shall not be described here but inside a kernel internals cheat, since such a discussion overlaps too much with how system calls work internally.

 TODO where are the descriptions of what a system call does in official docs (in the kernel tree for ideally?)
 Bad / missing docs as for the rest of the API?
 Is man-pages official?

 TODO how to get a list of syscalls available on all architectures without grepping/processing kernel code?

-##posix
+##POSIX

 Linux is highly POSIX compatible, which means that many of its system calls exist to implement POSIX C library functions.

 Often those functions have very similar names and arguments, and the POSIX descriptions are really good, which makes this a good way to learn what syscalls do.

 POSIX is portable so in learning it you also learn an interface which works on many other systems.

 POSIX functions are more basic than those which are not in POSIX but on the Linux API, so it is a good idea to start with them.

 ##man pages